-We propose a modular system that consists of pretrained large language models and a pretrained vision-language model to ground spatiotemporal navigation commands to landmarks described by text and images in a semantic map of novel indoor and outdoor environments.
-We evaluate the individual modules and the full language grounding system on a semantically diverse dataset of 21,780 spatiotemporal navigation commands in novel city-scaled environments.
-Our system achieves 93.53% accuracy outperforming the previous SoTA.
+We propose a modular language grounding system that consists of pretrained large language and vision-language models to ground spatiotemporal navigation commands to landmarks described by text and images in a semantic map of novel indoor and outdoor environments.
+We evaluate the individual modules and the full language grounding system on a semantically diverse dataset of 21,780 spatiotemporal navigation commands in four novel city-scaled environments.
+Our system achieved 93.53% accuracy, outperforming the previous SoTA.
 An autonomous robot with access to a semantic map and position tracking can use the same system without modification to follow spatiotemporal navigation commands in novel indoor and outdoor environments.
 We envision incorporating interaction with human users to further improve spatiotemporal language grounding.